-San Diego is an oasis, the epitome of California living from its idyllic beaches where residents can spend the morning surfing, running and swimming and their evenings sitting by a bonfire watching the sunset to the great food and burgeoning cultural locales like Little Italy and the Gasslamp Quarter.
-The area owes much of its diversity to its proximity to the Pacific Ocean, the Anza-Borrego Dessert and the Laguna Mountains, and not to mention Mexico.
+San Diego is an oasis, the epitome of California living from its idyllic beaches where residents can spend the morning surfing, running and swimming and their evenings sitting by a bonfire watching the sunset to the great food and burgeoning cultural locales like Little Italy and the Gaslamp Quarter.
+The area owes much of its diversity to its proximity to the Pacific Ocean, the Anza-Borrego Dessert, and the Laguna Mountains, and not to mention Mexico.
 The county is a melting pot of culture and geography.

 You can’t talk about San Diego County without also mentioning the 16 U.S. Naval and Military reserves and bases, which happen to be among the largest employers in the area.

 To the residents of San Diego, the area is a secret sanctuary away from the hustle and bustle of Los Angeles.
-For those seeking a casual and laid-back lifestyle with ever-accessible beach, look no further than San Diego.
+For those seeking a casual and laid-back lifestyle with an ever-accessible beach, look no further than San Diego.
 Here are some of the reasons why we think you should call San Diego your next home:

 Location, Location, Location

 San Diego is the land of opportunity.
 If you want to go surfing you can, if you want to go hiking or biking in the mountains, it’s just a drive away, if you want to go ATVing in the desert then by all means, AND if you want to do all of those things in a single day it is entirely possible.
 With ideal geographical location and mild temperate climate, San Diegans can enjoy outdoor living whenever they want.